AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

    In case you are creating the content in different languages, you can upload a different webVTT file for each language.
 Learners will be able to see the captions corresponding to the language selected during playback.

+   >[!NOTE]
+   >
-   **NOTE:** One VTT file supports one language.
+   >   One VTT file supports one language.
 To support multiple languages, upload multiple video files for each content language and then upload its respective VTT file for each video file.

    As an author, every time you change the content, video or audio, Captivate Prime prompts you for a new vtt file.